-- 25. The Meeting acknowledged the emphasis on ASEAN Connectivity this year under Lao PDR's ASEAN Chairmanship theme of "ASEAN: Enhancing Connectivity and Resilience" and looked forward to further enhancing cooperation with non-ASEAN EAS participating countries in implementing the Master Plan on ASEAN Connectivity (MPAC) 2025 and its successor document, contributing towards an Inclusive, Sustainable and Resilient ASEAN Community.
-The Meeting encouraged the development and implementation of more tangible connectivity projects to support regional connectivity and advance the ASEAN Connectivity agenda. - 26.
-The Meeting further reaffirmed the importance of promoting greater synergies among the various connectivity initiatives within and beyond the region.
-The Meeting appreciated the support of the non-ASEAN EAS participating countries for the implementation of the MPAC 2025 and emphasised the need for continued engagement between the ASEAN Connectivity Coordinating Committee (ACCC) and the non-ASEAN EAS participating countries through the annual ACCC Consultation with Dialogue Partners and Other External Partners and the annual

-ASEAN Connectivity Symposium.
-In this regard, the Meeting looked forward to the participation of non-ASEAN EAS participating countries in the upcoming 15th ASEAN Connectivity Symposium which will be held in August 2024 in Lao PDR.
+- 25. We acknowledged the emphasis on ASEAN Connectivity this year under Lao PDR's ASEAN Chairmanship theme of "ASEAN: Enhancing Connectivity and Resilience" and looked forward to further enhancing cooperation with non-ASEAN EAS Participating Countries in implementing the Master Plan on ASEAN Connectivity (MPAC) 2025 and its successor document, the ASEAN Connectivity Strategic Plan, contributing towards an inclusive, sustainable and resilient ASEAN Community Post 2025 Vision.
+We encouraged the development of more tangible connectivity projects to support regional connectivity and advance the ASEAN Connectivity agenda. - 26.
+We further reaffirmed the importance of promoting greater synergies among the various connectivity initiatives within and beyond the region.
+We appreciated the support of the non-ASEAN EAS Participating Countries for the implementation of the MPAC 2025 and emphasised the need for continued engagement between the ASEAN Connectivity Coordinating Committee (ACCC) and the non-ASEAN EAS Participating Countries through the annual ACCC Consultation with Dialogue Partners and Other External Partners on Connectivity and the annual ASEAN Connectivity Symposium.
+In this regard, we welcomed the participation of non-ASEAN EAS Participating Countries in the 15th ASEAN Connectivity Symposium held on 19 and 23 August 2024, respectively in Lao PDR.